 For this reason, it can be helpful to keep track of how many hardware breakpoints are used and make sure to some of them are left for stepping.
-For more information, see Breakpoints in the C-SPY hardware Debugger driver, page 116 and Breakpoint consumers, page 118.
+For more information, see and Breakpoint consumers, page 127.

 In addition to limited hardware breakpoints, these issues might also affect stepping speed: